Committees

 • Not be included in the total membership ranges nor be counted for quorum.

-• Attend meetings at their discretion.
+• Attend meetings or send a designee at their discretion.

 • Not be eligible to serve as Chair.